 We may issue from time to time one or more series of the transition bonds as described in this prospectus.
-Each series of transition bonds may have one or more classes.
+Each series of transition bonds may have one or more tranches.
 The transition bonds represent only our obligations and are backed only by our assets.
 CenterPoint Energy Houston Electric, LLC and its affiliates, other than us, are not liable for any payments on the transition bonds.
-The transition bonds are not a debt or obligation of the State of Texas, the Public Utility Commission of Texas or any other governmental agency or instrumentality.
-The transition bonds are not a charge on the full faith and credit or the taxing power of the State of Texas or of any political subdivision, agency, authority or instrumentality of the State of Texas.
+The transition bonds are not a debt or obligation of the State of Texas, the Public Utility Commission of Texas or any other governmental agency or instrumentality and are not a charge on the full faith and credit or the taxing power of the State of Texas or any governmental agency or instrumentality.
+However, the State of Texas and other governmental entities, as retail electric customers, will be obligated to pay transition charges securing the transition bonds.
+Except in their capacity as retail electric customers, neither the State of Texas nor any political subdivision, agency, authority or instrumentality of the State of Texas, nor any other public or private entity, will be obligated to provide funds for the payment of the transition bonds.